MonoOni/binarydist/README.md

-*Mono on i Project March 27, 2018*
+*Mono on i Project April 10, 2018*

-# 3/27/18 Binary Preview Package Notes and Instructions
+# 4/10/18 Binary Preview Package Notes and Instructions

 The Mono on i Project began porting Mono to PASE on IBM i on January 19, 2018.
 There are still numerous bugs to fix, and the port is hardly production-ready